 Confidence is a learned trait.
 Anyone can attain it with the right effort.
 Education breeds confidence and one should always “know thy enemy.”
 Meaning, that whatever your troubles may be, they can be defeated by learning everything you can about them.
 Once you are armed with the confidence knowledge brings, you’re much more likely to come out on top.

-The only way to be great at something, including life, is lots and lots of experience.
+The only way to be great at something, including life, is through experience.
 When we are in the middle of a storm, we are gaining invaluable experience.
 We are learning what pain and heartache feel like.
 We are gaining insight into suffering.
 This not only helps us in future prevention, but it also builds inside of us compassion for those also feeling the same things.
 Compassion is a quality you will find lacking in the worst examples of humanity.
 To have it is to possess a great gift.
 Use it.

-Eventually life boils down to faith.
 Do we believe in a greater purpose?
 Do we acknowledge in our hearts that we are moving towards something so grand that we are not yet meant to comprehend it?
 We are just to obey and trust it.
 Faith will see us through anything.
 “A faith is a necessity to a man.
 Woe to him who believes in nothing.” – Victor Hugo